facebook/react/docs/docs/introducing-jsx.md

 It is called JSX, and it is a syntax extension to JavaScript.
 We recommend using it with React to describe what the UI should look like.
 JSX may remind you of a template language, but it comes with the full power of JavaScript.

+JSX produces React "elements".
+We will explore rendering them to the DOM in the [next section](/react/docs/rendering-elements.html).
+Below, you can find the basics of the JSX necessary to get you started.

 ### Embedding Expressions in JSX

 You can embed any [JavaScript expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions) in JSX by wrapping it in curly braces.